Call center software

 For enterprise-grade performance, MiCloud Connect by Mitel is a great choice.
 This cloud-based contact center software includes messaging, screen sharing, conferencing, and more.
 Mitel’s intuitive user interface, omnichannel support, and seamless agent experience also make it an ideal solution for improving agent efficiency.

 But the software goes beyond the day-to-day productivity improvements you can expect.
 Mitel also throws in real-time reporting, which you can use to optimize your workflows and resource planning for maximum call center productivity.

 - ACD call pick-up

 If buying your contact center software and hardware from the same company is a priority for you, Vonage is worth a look.
-Their call center is fully customizable with intuitive add-ons and robust out-of-the-box functionality.
-Vonage integrates with popular CRMs such as HubSpot and Zendesk but its Salesforce and Microsoft Teams integrations are particularly well-implemented.
+The call center is fully customizable with intuitive add-ons and robust out-of-the-box functionality.
+Vonage integrates with popular CRMs, including HubSpot and Zendesk, but its Salesforce and Microsoft Teams integrations are particularly well-implemented.

 Vonage’s features are what you’d expect from an industry leader and include core functionality such as call monitoring, call tagging, and native messaging.
-Also, as a full-service business telephony provider, Vonage can meet your VOIP needs, making it a true one-stop solution.
+As a full-service business telephony provider, Vonage can also meet your VOIP needs, making it a true one-stop solution.